Can you sell via your inbound sales materials?

 Truth to be told, it makes no sense to view outbound separately from inbound and vice versa.
 These two channels work in sync, supporting one another to achieve a healthy, and productive sales system.
 However, in order to build such a system, you must be confident about its components.

-Since we spoke about outbound sales a lot, it makes sense to elaborate on the inbound channel and how you can maximize its efficiency.
+Since we spoke about outbound B2B sales leads a lot, it makes sense to elaborate on the inbound channel and how you can maximize its efficiency.
 These efforts will pay off with increased ROI, reduced friction during a sales conversation, and the improved stability of B2B relationships.
 Sounds great?
 Then, it’s time to dig in!

 1. Audit your existing inbound sales process